 What about a realtor, you ask?
 Many people don’t even know how to spell realtor correctly.
 The difference in a realtor is the fact that they belong to the National Realtor Association.
 Home appraisers, brokers, licensed agents and even real estate counselors can join this network, positioning them as a realtor too.

-To find a remarkable real estate agent who will work with you to find the home of your dreams, or that prime property for your business it’s best to find directories such as realestateagent.com, who vets licensed real estate agents in specific markets not people who are just members of an organization.
+To find a remarkable real estate agent who will work with you to find the home of your dreams, or that prime property for your business it’s best to find a real estate agent directory such as RealEstateAgent.com, who vets licensed real estate agents in specific markets not people who are just members of an organization.